 Plaza de España, Santa Cruz

 This square with its turquoise lake is right next to the harbour.
-This was historically an area of defense from pirates.
+This was historically an area of defence from pirates.
 Previously San Cristobal castle was on this site and some of the fortress ruins can be seen still today.

 Shopping in Santa Cruz